 With Friday, you see your schedule next to your tasks.
 You can add your tasks directly into the blocks of time that most convenient for you, helping you to focus outside the project noise of Asana.

 See how the Friday planner works with Asana.

-When you integrate it with Friday, you won’t need to copy and paste tasks from Asana to your Daily Planner or routine updates.
+When you integrate it with Friday, you won’t need to copy and paste tasks from Asana to your Daily Planner or check-ins.
 Friday will pull in your Asana tasks automatically.
 With the Friday planner, you can do deeper work and finish the day feeling more accomplished.

 Asana is only one of the integrations you can use in Friday.
 Connect it to Slack, Teams, Google Calendar, Microsoft Outlook, Todoist, JIRA, Trello, and more.

 Asana is used to streamline your project’s workflow through remote work management, Asana boards, spreadsheet project management, and to-do lists.